 Pinterest has introduced Pinterest stories (again to keep people on the platform), but they’re practically useless for us bloggers because you can’t insert links in them.

-It will undoubtedly increase your Pinterest monthly viewers, but it is a waste.
+It will undoubtedly increase your Pinterest monthly viewers and followers, but it isn’t very practical.

-What you need to be paying attention to on Pinterest + Resources:
+What you need to be paying attention to on Pinterest + Pinterest Resources:

 1. Your pin titles